-Our board of directors is made up of field-experienced police officers (all with SWAT experience) and out of hospital sudden cardiac arrest survivors.
+Our board of directors is made up of field-experienced first responders and out-of-hospital sudden cardiac arrest survivors.
 Our board has a wealth of experience working in law enforcement, EMS, and the cardiac industry serving others.
 Griffith Blue Heart Nonprofit has chosen to put a focus on heart disease which is the global leading cause of death, through law enforcement resuscitation programs and systems of care.

 “It is the mission of Griffith Blue Heart Nonprofit to prepare, train, and equip law enforcement to increase out-of-hospital survival of time-sensitive medical emergencies.”